 If the vegetable grows below ground then you should stay away.

 Celery is one of those weird zero-calorie foods that actually helps you burn more calories than you consume.
+This can only mean that the carbs in celery is very low as well.

 I guess that’s why it’s pointless eating celery unless you can dip it into something.
 Thankfully on keto, you have the luxury of mixing your celery with either ranch or almond butter.